‘Like an oven but 1,000 times worse’: Tourists describe horror of White Island eruption | KRDO

 The Buttles and WML deny the charges.
 In another court hearing that sought to have the charges dismissed, the Buttles’ lawyer David Neutze said the brothers had little control over the tours, according to CNN affiliate Radio New Zealand.

-Five organizations have already pleaded guilty and are awaiting sentencing: Volcanis Air Safaris, Aerius, Kahu NZ and White Island Tours.
+Five organizations have already pleaded guilty and are awaiting sentencing, including Volcanis Air Safaris, Aerius, Kahu NZ and White Island Tours.

 New Zealand science agency GNS pleaded guilty to one charge of failing to consult with helicopter pilots about the risks, and had one charge dismissed.